SolidKalium/kornblume/scripts/drop_rates/README.md

 Our source is the [必要的记录](https://www.kdocs.cn/l/cd5MWeCl5bKw) project, which collects and aggregates drop rate data.
 They make this available as CC BY-NC 4.0 and they are given credit in the Credits modal on Kornblume's home page.

 ## Using the script
-- Download the **误差** tab as a csv from the [必要的记录](https://www.kdocs.cn/l/cd5MWeCl5bKw) project site.
+- Download the **Episode_rate** tab as a csv from the [必要的记录](https://www.kdocs.cn/l/cd5MWeCl5bKw) project site.
 This may require a Kingsoft (kdocs / WPS) account.
 - Place the csv in the `/scripts/drop_rates/in` folder
-- Run the script *TODO*
+- Run the script `npm run stage-process`
+- Copy result to `/public/data/stages#_#_greedy.json` and add the insight & resource levels that don't change.
-- Copy result to *TODO*?
-Or it may be autoplaced inside the project.
+  - In the future, it could be auto-placed inside the project.

 ## Translations
 - 必要的记录 -> Necessary Records (project/spreadsheet title)